microsoft/api-guidelines/graph/GuidelinesGraph.md

 Navigation paths to Microsoft Graph resources are generally broken into multiple segments, `{scheme}://{host}/{version}/{category}/[{pathSegment}][?{query}]` where:

-- **scheme and host segments** are always [`https://graph.microsoft.com`](https://graph.microsoft.com/v1.0/users).
+- `scheme` and `host` segments are always [`https://graph.microsoft.com`](https://graph.microsoft.com/v1.0/users).

-- **version** can be v1.0 or beta.
+- `version` can be v1.0 or beta.

-- **category** segment is a logical grouping of APIs into top-level categories.
+- `category` is a logical grouping of APIs into top-level categories.

-- **pathSegment** is one or many navigation segments that can address an entity, collection of entities, property, or operation available for an entity.
+- `pathSegment` is one or many navigation segments that can address an entity, collection of entities, property, or operation available for an entity.

-- **query string** must follow the OData standard for query representations and is covered in the Query section of OData specifications.
+- `query` string must follow the OData standard for query representations and is covered in the Query section of OData specifications.

 While HTTP defines no constraints on how different resources are related, it does encourage the use of URL path segment hierarchies to convey relationships.
 In Microsoft Graph, relationships between resources are supported by the OData concepts of singletons, entitySets, entities, complex types, and navigation properties.